tfmorris/Names/README.md

 * _TableEvaluator.java_ shows how to evaluate a table-based approach.

+* _SimilarNameAdder.java_ is used to generate a core similar-names file based upon names scoring above a certain threshold.

+* _SimilarNameAugmenter.java_ adds additional names to a similar-names file.
+If you had your own custom list of similar names, they could be added to the similar-names tables in the search module using this function.  '''If you do have your own list of similar names, we hope you share them with us.'''

 * _AncestryGivennamePairs.csv_, _AncestrySurnamePairs.csv_, and _BorderSurnamePairs.csv_
 contain the labeled pairs provided by Ancestry.
 However, BorderSurnamePairs was found to not help, so it was not used.